 The U.S. Department of Energy’s (DOE) Sustainability Performance Office (SPO) oversees departmental compliance with federal sustainability laws and requirements and reports on DOE’s progress.
 View sustainability requirements by sustainability goals in the Federal Energy Management Program’s Federal Laws and Requirements Search tool.
 Sustainability related information for reporting agency level progress is collected in the DOE Sustainability Dashboard.

-Strategic Sustainability Performance Plan
+Sustainability Performance Plans

 The federal government must lead by example, thus agencies set and strive to meet aggressive targets for saving energy and water, reducing greenhouse gas emissions, and reducing waste.
-Based on benchmarks in the scorecard, DOE will update its annual SSPP to continue building on accomplishments and find additional ways to meet and exceed its clean energy goals.
+Based on benchmarks in the scorecard, DOE will update its annual plant to continue building on accomplishments and find additional ways to meet and exceed its clean energy goals.